PreK-12 Programs & Educators

 Art and science go hand in hand so we are putting the A in STEM to make STEAM to explore how Art is related to Science, Technology, Engineering, and Math concepts.
 Each program is available as a single visit to the FIA or a multi-part program, taking place in your school (limited to Genesee County schools) and in the FIA galleries and studios.
 Learn more

 Are you looking for a fun and educational experience for your after school group?
-We offer programs at the museum, in our studios, and at your site (limited to schools in Genesee County).
+We offer programs at the museum, in our studios, and at your site (limited to Genesee County schools).
 Students enjoy experiences that develop their creative problem solving skills and help them express ideas through visual art.
-Please contact the Education department at 810.237.7314 or email.
+Please contact the Education department at 810.237.7314 or by email.

 Choose from a menu of exciting programs or work with a museum educator to create a custom experience for your scout group!
 Each visit lasts an hour and a half to 2 hours and combines gallery exploration with an art making activity.
 A fee of $4 per person covers art materials.
 Learn more

 Education staff members are available for curriculum consultations to plan special programs and ways to integrate the FIA collection with school curricula.
 Faculty presentations are available for a brief introduction to the FIA, its exhibitions, and educational resources.
-For more information, contact the Education department at 810.237.7314 or email.
+For more information, contact the Education Department at 810.237.7314 or by email.